45 Unique Cultural Experiences to Inspire Your Next Trip

 Tempelhofer Feld is an abandoned WWII airport turned public park that is frequented by locals.
 Located near the hip neighbourhood of Neukolln, the large open green space is great for a bike ride, a picnic or to watch the sunset.

 If you're going out dancing, it's a fun place to pre-drink (drinking in public is allowed).
-Grab a Club-Mate, a caffeinated beverage and locals favourite, and mix it with some vodka to make a spiked tea.
+Grab a Club-Mate, a caffeinated beverage and local favourite, and mix it with some vodka to make a spiked tea.
 Just make sure to pack up your garbage with you when you leave!

 See our full list of 10 unique things to do in Berlin.